 Tyndrum is a small village which has developed as a popular tourist stop because of its strategic position where the road to Oban branches off the A82 Glasgow to Inverness trunk road.
-It is also unusual, for such a small community, to be provided with two rail Stations (Tyndrum Lower) as depicted here, on the Oban line and (Upper Tyndrum) which is located on the Fort William and Mallaig line.
-For this reason there are plenty of cafes, restaurants, shops, bars, hotel, campsite, bunkhouse and bed and breakfasts.
+It is also unusual, for such a small community, to be provided with two rail Stations: Tyndrum Lower as depicted here, on the Oban line and Upper Tyndrum which is located on the Fort William and Mallaig line.
+For this reason there is plenty of accommodation, restaurants, shops and a campsite.
 Tyndrum Lower station is an unstaffed halt and is located on the south west corner of the village, whereas Upper Tyndrum is a station built in the traditional West Highland Line ‘Swiss Chalet’ style.
 It too is unstaffed and only infrequently used for arrivals because of its location high above the village with access via a steep and narrow road.

 The West Highland Way long distance footpath passes through Tyndrum.